 Critically examine the broader social context for schools and academic learning at multiple levels.
 Examine the policies, practices, and procedures that influence teaching, learning, and the curriculum.
-Develop a meaningful understanding from the interactions and relationships among teachers, students, parents, bureaucracies and the wider community; prevailing ideologies; and core societal values that influence the process, conditions and social context of schooling for particular populations of students.
+Develop a meaningful understanding from the interactions and relationships among teachers,

-EDU412 Application of Theories of Teaching, SEM 2 Learning and Assessment to Classroom Practice
+EDU412 Application of Theories of Teaching, SEM Learning and Assessment to Classroom Practice